Jamie Soward: 2015

-Following round 2 against the Gold Coast Titans in the Panthers 40-0 win at Bathurst, Soward had back surgery and missed a month and a half.
-When Soward returned in round 9, against the Brisbane Broncos in the Panthers 8-5 loss at Penrith Stadium, he was inconsistent at best and, coupled with a spate of injuries, he and the Panthers struggled throughout the season.
+Following round 2 against the Gold Coast Titans in the Penrith club's 40-0 win at Bathurst, Soward had back surgery and missed a month and a half.
+When Soward returned in round 9, against the Brisbane Broncos in the club's 8-5 loss at Penrith Stadium, he was inconsistent at best and, coupled with a spate of injuries, he and the Panthers struggled throughout the season.
 The Penrith Panthers finished off a brutal 2015 NRL season just two points shy of a wooden spoon.
 Soward finished the season playing in 16 matches and kicking 22 goals.
-On 10 October 2015, rumours were floating around about Soward was set be released from the Panthers but these were dismissed by Soward.
+On 10 October 2015, rumours were floating around about Soward was set be released from the Penrith club but these were dismissed by Soward.
 In early December, Soward gave himself a 12-month ultimatum: vowing to walk away from the game if he didn't return to his best in the 2016 season.